Company News

 The four investments we’ve highlighted represent stepping stones on the path to becoming a Distribution System Operator.

-By enabling visibility to the grid edge, accelerating interconnections, deploying program-based DER management, and beginning to utilize DERs for grid support, your utility can be well on its way towards achieving the DSO vision.
+By enabling visibility to the grid edge, accelerating interconnections, orchestrating DERs, and actively managing distribution network capacity, your utility can be well on its way towards achieving the DSO vision.

 Our team at Camus has the technology and expertise to provide the reliability, scalability, and security that your utility needs to leverage DERs as grid assets.
-We can fully deploy within 6-9 months, helping you save money faster and kickstart your DSO transformation.
+We can deploy within months, helping your utility save money faster and kickstart your DSO transformation.

 Ultimately, we’re proud of the success of our utility customers and eager to partner with like-minded utilities to bring the DSO future to more communities.
 If you’re interested in learning more, contact our team.